Sant720/sandwich/content/docs/extras/setup-journey.md

 error: cannot communicate with server: Post "http://localhost/v2/snaps/hugo": dial unix /run/snapd.socket: connect: no such file or directory
 ```

 I tried again and got the same error.
-This happens because **snapd isn’t running on WSL**, so snap is not a viable way to install Hugo there.
+This happens because **snapd is not running on WSL**, so snap is not a viable way to install Hugo there.

 Next, I tried the Ubuntu package via **apt**: